mohlcyber/OpenDXL-Phantom/README.md

 # OpenDXL-Phantom
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This integration is focusing on the threat intelligence sharing with McAfee OpenDXL and the orchestrations platform Phantom.
-This App provides the capability to publish Threat Information from Phantom to the McAfee Data Exchange Layer messaging bus.
+This App provides the capability to subscribe and publish DXL Threat Information.
 This App supports the following actions:

 1. validate the asset configuration for DXL connectivity (topic: /phantom/event/test)- **test connectivity**